chuanqixu/Study/computer-science/Stanford-CS106X-Programming-Abstractions-in-CPP-2019-Fall/README.md

 #### The Stanford C++ Libraries

 Stanford implements a library to replace some of the C++ standard libraries used to simplify the development process for their C++ courses.
 The Stanford C++ Libraries are recommended and widely used in these assignments.
-[The Stanford C++ Libraries documentation](http://www.martinstepp.com/cppdoc/) need to be frequently referred to when doing these assignments.
+[The Stanford C++ Libraries documentation](http://www.martinstepp.com/cppdoc/) needs to be frequently referred to when doing these assignments.

 ### Assignment Description